yekai1024/myenv/README.md

+# ENV Sync
-# To sync my environment like .bashrc .vimrc etc.
+To sync my environment like .bashrc .vimrc etc.